MISSION:

 SYSTEM INTERDEPENDENCIES:

-• BAT-A is interface with the National Ground Intelligence Center and the DoW Automated Biometrics Identification System (DoW ABIS)
+- BAT-A interfaces with the National Ground Intelligence Center and the DoW Automated Biometrics Identification System (DoW ABIS).

 PROGRAM STATUS: